Set up Databricks Repos

 Databricks recommends that you set an expiration date for all personal access tokens.

-You can also save a Git PAT token and username to Databricks by using the Databricks Repos API.
+You can also save a Git PAT token and username to Databricks using the Databricks Repos API.

-Databricks Repos needs network connectivity to your Git provider to function.
+Git folders need network connectivity to your Git provider to function.
 Ordinarily, this is over the internet and works out of the box.
-However, you might have setup additional restrictions on your Git provider for controlling access.
-For example, you might have a IP allow list in place or you might host your own private Git server—through services like GitHub Enterprise(GHE), Bitbucket Server(BBS), or Gitlab Self-managed—and your Git server might not be accessible via the internet.
+However, you might have set up additional restrictions on your Git provider for controlling access.
+For example, you might have a IP allow list in place, or you might host your own on-premises Git server using services like GitHub Enterprise (GHE), Bitbucket Server ( BBS), or Gitlab Self-managed.
+Depending on your network hosting and configuration, your Git server might not be accessible via the internet.

 Note

-Security features in Databricks Repos
+Security features in Git folders

-• Use of encrypted Git credentials.
+• Use of encrypted Git credentials

-• An allow list
+• An allowlist

 • Workspace access control